shonfeder/dune.wiki-fork/dev-meeting-2025-10-29.md

 - Could we require a successful build for every locked platform?
   * This is complicated as you can only build your own platform
   * Thus lockfiles would diverge over time, as only selected platforms are updated over time
-- @rgrinberg is in favor of enabling portable lock files by default and abolishing the feature flag
+- @rgrinberg is in favor of enabling portable lock files by default and abolishing the feature flag once UI fixes are in place
 - We should talk to @gridbugs about it

 ## Hiding lock dirs (@shonfeder)

+  - Marek: we should hide the dev tools lock directory?
+  - Rudi: Agreed, this should be hidden